 Before consuming, cassava must be peeled, cut, and cooked.
 Due to its hard outer skin, yuca must be peeled with a knife rather than a vegetable peeler.

 Before peeling, wash the cassava and cut its ends.
-Peeling cassava is easier when it’s in pieces; therefore, cut it in 3-4 equal pieces.
+Peeling yuca is easier when it’s in pieces; therefore, cut it in 3-4 equal pieces.
 Make it stand the root up on its end and slice vertically along the edges until you completely take off the skin.

-Cassava can be used in a variety of foods due to its mild taste and starchy consistency.
+It can be used in a variety of foods due to its mild taste and starchy consistency.
 It is usually fried to make French fries.

 We can also consume it similar to mashed potatoes, combined with butter, roasted garlic, grated cheese, or topped with a drizzle of extra-virgin olive oil.